What to expect on-farm

 - You need to shower and wash your clothes regularly as the work can get pretty dirty at times.

 - Young farmers often have to live alone and fend for themselves, including meal preparation and general household chores.

 - You can often live in remote rural areas away from mates and parents.

-- You have to work outside even if it's really cold, raining or super hot.
+- You have to work outside in all conditions; freezing cold, torrential rain or extreme heat.